 If your system works correctly with your old thermostat re-installed, there may be a wiring or power issue with your Nest thermostat installation.
 You may need a common (C) wire installed.
-Contact a local Nest Pro to connect a C wire and troubleshoot any other issues.
+Contact a local pro to connect a C wire and troubleshoot any other issues.

 If your system doesn’t work correctly with your old thermostat and you see the same issues you had with the Nest thermostat, your system may need maintenance.
-Contact a local Nest Pro to diagnose and fix issues with your system.
+Contact a local pro to diagnose and fix issues with your system.

 4. Check that you have a compatible system

 If you connected a Nest thermostat to an incompatible system you will likely experience unexpected behavior.
 While Nest thermostats work with most 24V systems, there are some system types and some specific models from various manufacturers that are incompatible.
 Others may need to have a C wire connected to be compatible.

 Check the following article for a list of system types that aren’t Nest compatible.

 5. Check if you already have a C wire

 Pull off your Nest thermostat’s display and see if there’s a wire in the C connector.